 GSoC is resource-intensive

-Personally, I dedicated about 4-6 hours to GSoC in the final days of submitting the proposal.
+Personal Experience: I dedicated about 4-6 hours to GSoC in the final days of submitting the proposal.
+I sat on my chair, working till wee hours of the night, not studying but giving my best to the proposal.
+I wanted to do it, more than anything at that time.
 Don’t let anyone tell you any different.
 If you don’t have a bandwidth to do it, then it might be difficult at first and then later very disappointing.